 I have done the same housesit the previous year and have grown very attached to the animals.
 It was the perfect arrangement and a calm welcome into 2020.

-Not a bad alternative to be honest and as it turns had I moved to Chamonix I would had been placed in very strict lockdowns that were introduced in France at the end of Q1 of 2020.
+Not a bad alternative to being honest and as it turns had I moved to Chamonix I would have been placed in very strict lockdowns that were introduced in France at the end of Q1 of 2020.

 After housesitting on and off for a couple of years and saying goodbye to many dogs I was finally ready to have my own furry companion on my travels.
 In January 2020, after a long search for a reputable breeder, I got my match and was waiting for my fur-ball to be born!